Life insurance FAQs

 Do I need to provide evidence of health?

 Yes.
-The “underwriting” (medical assessment) will be based on the answers you give on our online application form.
-It is important that you disclose all relevant medical information that you are aware of.
+The underwriting (assessment) will be based on the answers you give in the online application form.
+It is important that you include any relevant medical information that you are aware of.
 In some cases (but not all) the insurer may ask for further information or contact your doctor for medical notes.

 Do I need to see my doctor?